 - 1 C maple syrup (the real stuff)

-I prefer Sockeye- however, that is the strongest of the selection- if your working with some people you hope to convert, the farm raised stuff is a little lighter.
-Oh, unless you cut it up yourself, the color is not a good indicator of quality- it is usually dyed.
+- Really fresh thick salmon, skin on (I prefer Sockeye, however, that is the strongest of the selection.
+If you're working with some people you hope to convert, the farm-raised stuff is a little lighter.)

-Set grill to 400 degree and lightly oil just enough of the grate to accommodate the fish flesh side down .
+- Set grill to 400 degrees F and lightly oil just enough of the grate to accommodate the fish flesh side down.

-Heat 1/2 cup of maple syrup and three tablespoons of soy in a skillet pan ( not cast iron and not non stick please- not saying it won't work, I just see weird flavors imparting ) until the glaze thickens a bit.
-Note: You can also have some fun here- brown sugar, honey, mustard, cherry juice can all be mixed around for good flavors.
+- Heat 1/2 C of maple syrup and 3 Tbsp of soy sauce in a skillet pan (not cast iron and not non-stick) until the glaze thickens a bit.
+Note: You can also have some fun here.
+Brown sugar, honey, mustard and cherry juice can all be mixed around for good flavors.
 Even adding some spice to the party can change this dish around.

 - Brush the salmon with the glaze and put it flesh side down on the hot grill and shut the lid.